"“Better ways of measuring wildlife populations lead to better conservation decisions across both protected and human-dominated landscapes.”"

 Research must have ongoing support in the form of existing resources to the student or advisor, access to appropriate equipment, and already approved field or other permits.

-the The Biodiversity Graduate Student Research Enhancement Grant Program is supported by the following donor funds:
+The The Biodiversity Graduate Student Research Enhancement Grant Program is supported by the following donor funds:

 The Ann and Richard Boelter Biodiversity and Conservation K-12 Excellence Fund to foster excellence and provide financial support to the University of Wyoming Biodiversity Institute’s K-12 outreach and education programs.